HRDC-Bozeman/Data-Coordinator-Docs/Instructions/HousingDataEntryInstructions.md

 ## Assessments
 [\[Back to Top\]](#table-of-contents)

 An Assessment is simply a collection of data made by a specific program on a specific date.
 The assessments that you completed as part of the intake process are known as "At Entry" assessments, but there are also "During", "At Exit", and "Annual" assessments.
-To review a client's assessment history use the <a href="../Forms/1000000256.md" target="_blank">Assessment Summary</a> form from the left navigation bar.
+To review a client's assessment history use the [Assessment Summary](../Forms/1000000256.md) form from the left navigation bar.
 This form displays the date of the assessment, the assessment type, who collected the information, and for which program it was collected.
 Clicking the Action Gear on a row will allow you to review responses to specific assessment questions.

 ### Updating Client Assessments

 It is important to regularly update our client data.
 It is a good rule of thumb to keep the data less than 6 months old.
 You can quickly identify if a client's data is older than that by the color coded Most Recent Assessment dashboard widget.

 You can create a new assessment from the assessment summary form by clicking the "+ Add New" button in the top-right corner.
-This will launch the <a href="../Forms/1000000267.md" target="_blank">New Assessment</a> form.
+This will launch the [New Assessment](../Forms/1000000267.md) form.
 Select the program and assessment type, enter the date, and hit "Save".
-You will be directed to fill out the <a href="../Forms/1000000248.md" target="_blank">HUD Assessment</a> form, but you will have to go back to the assessment summary form to fill in values for the other assessment forms.
+You will be directed to fill out the [HUD Assessment](../Forms/1000000248.md) form, but you will have to go back to the assessment summary form to fill in values for the other assessment forms.

 ---
 ---